 Instructions

-- In a non-greased pan, toast 1 cup toasted black sesame seeds to bring out the aroma.
+- In a non-greased pan, toast 1 cup toasted black sesame seeds to enhance the aroma.

 - Put the toasted sesame seeds in the food processor and start processing.
 You can also grind the black sesame seeds by mortar and pestle (but it will take some time).

-- It will take some time for the sesame seeds to release the oil, so be patient.
+- It will take some time for the sesame seeds to release their oil, so be patient.

 - Scrape the sesame seeds from the sides as needed and run again.
-Depending on the machine, you may need to take a break to avoid breaking the motor.
+Depending on the machine, you may need to take a break to avoid overheating the motor.

 - The sesame seeds will start to look pastier.
 Continue processing.

-- Once the sesame seeds are all ground, liquidy, and pasty, transfer to a sterilized mason jar.
+- Once the sesame seeds are ground, liquidy, and pasty, transfer to a sterilized mason jar.

 To Store